analogdevicesinc/PyTrinamic/docs/datalogger.md

 This is almost identical to the above unconditional logging example, but we set trigger condition.
 Note, for another unconditional logging to start, the `dl.config.trigger.on_data` must be set to `None`

-## TODO - Continue with more details!

-...